timescale/timescaledb/tsl/src/compression/README.md

 It compresses a series of `uint64` values.
 It compresses the data by packing the values into the least amount of bits necessary for the magnitude of the int values, using run-length-encoding for large numbers of repeated values, A complete description is in the header file.
-Note that this is a header-only implementation as performance is paramount here as it is used a primitive in all the other compression algorithms.
+Note that this is a header-only implementation as performance is paramount here as it is used as a primitive in all the other compression algorithms.

 ## Compression Algorithms